About

 My work touches on generative modeling and reinforcement learning across modalities (vision, natural language processing, simulators, etc.).
 I’m also broadly interested in scientific applications for deep learning, such as weather and climate modeling.

-I’ve spent time at the GenAI/AI Frontiers Teams at Microsoft Research, the Applied Science Team at Google Research, and EPFL LCN.
+I’ve spent time working on improving small language model reasoners with the GenAI/AI Frontiers Teams at Microsoft Research and studying ML-powered weather/climate simulators with the Applied Science Team at Google Research.
 I did my undergrad in mathematics at MIT, during which I was exceptionally lucky to be mentored by Kelsey R. Allen, Gigliola Staffilani, and Raffaele Ferrari.